Streatley C of E Primary School

 Streatley is a happy, vibrant and outward looking Church of England, Voluntary Controlled primary school with a capacity for 112 pupils from Foundation Stage to Key Stage 1 and Key Stage 2.
-Sixteen Foundation Stage pupils are admitted each year.
-Although it traditionally serves the parish of Streatley including Stitchens, Hungerford and Westridge Greens, our popularity attracts pupils from far and wide.
+Fifteen Foundation Stage pupils are admitted each year.
+Although it traditionally serves the parish of Streatley including Stitchens, Hungerford and Westridge Green, our popularity attracts pupils from far and wide.

 Our local environment is much valued and is viewed as an integral part of our school.
 The school is set in its own grounds on Streatley Hill and is surrounded by National Trust land, situated within the North Wessex Downs Area of Outstanding Natural Beauty (AONB).

 Within the school grounds there is a sports field, playground, banked wooded area, adventure playground and wildlife pond area.

 The school has four well equipped classrooms each with modern audio visual equipment.
 The Foundation/Key Stage 1 department includes two bright and airy classrooms with direct access to a canopied outdoor learning area.
 The library and two further small teaching rooms for group work.
 The school also has a well-equipped hall/dining room, which is used for gymnastics, dance, drama, games, music, school events and productions, in addition to acts of collective worship held on a variety of occasions.

 A portion of the school grounds has been allocated to Streatley Hill Pre School, which enjoys strong links with the school, enabling successful transition into the school’s foundation class each year.

 Streatley School is a member of The Downs Federation of Small Schools, with established sporting and academic links, which enrich the learning experience of our pupils.
 We are in catchment for the Downs secondary school (Outstanding).